 MI = MIwoc + MIcw

-aveV = average Halstead Volume (CMT++/CMTJava´s V) per module
+aveV = average Halstead Volume (CMT++/CMTJava´s V)

-"module" is (in CMT++ case) a C-like function definition, a C++-like member function definition, or a class/struct definition.
+A "Module" (in CMT++ case) a C-like function definition, a C++-like member function definition, or a class/struct definition.